-36. All participating Contracting Parties are encouraged to provide assistance to RRIs, and donors are encouraged to provide funds for their activities, for example through financing provided by specific projects or programmes.
+34. All participating Contracting Parties are encouraged to provide assistance to RRIs, and donors are encouraged to provide funds for their activities, for example through financing provided by specific projects or programmes.

-37. The financial section of the annual report includes information on number of Contracting Parties contributing in kind or financial resources to the implementation of the initiative; number of other partners contributing to the initiative; expenditures against individual activities and results.
-As well as the amounts of the financial contributions.
+35. The financial section of the annual report includes information on number of Contracting Parties contributing in kind or financial resources to the implementation of the initiative; number of other partners contributing to the initiative; expenditures against individual activities and results, as well as the amounts of the financial contributions.

-38. RRIs take the necessary measures to establish financial sustainability with resources allowing for the development of their activities over the long term.
+36. RRIs take the necessary measures to establish financial sustainability with resources allowing for the development of their activities over the long term.